sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 #### How is it different from Itsycal?

-Dato is not just a calendar app, but also includes menu bar clock replacement, time zones, upcoming event in menu bar, and more.
-Try both (see the Dato trial) and see for yourself.
+Dato is not just a calendar app, but also includes menu bar clock replacement, time zones, upcoming event in menu bar, fullscreen notifications, and a lot more.
+Try both (see the [Dato trial](#trial)) and see for yourself.

 #### Why the name “Dato”?